mokuda2/senioryearreflection/_posts/2023-03-03-Opposites-versus-Complements.md

 "Yeah.
 I'll probably just ask them to remove my records."

 For the next half hour or so, he told me about how he felt like the Church cared more about protecting its name than doing what he believed to be moral or ethical, stuff like how the Church treated human trafficking incidents.
 I wasn't sure how much of it was true or what it was that made him believe that it was true, but it was really sad to hear him talk about all he had said.
-He also said that even if Mormonism was true, he wouldn’t want to live with the “Mormon god” because he believed that He was evil.
+He also said that even if Mormonism were true, he wouldn’t want to live with the “Mormon god” because he believed that He was evil.
 I didn’t understand.
 How did he end up at this place?

 "Dang.
 You must have gone through so much to be where you are."
 That was all I could say.